open-portfolio/FINporterCLI/README.md

 _FINporterCLI_ is part of the [OpenAlloc](https://github.com/openalloc) family of open source Swift software tools.

-Used by investing apps like [FlowAllocator](https://open-portfolio.github.io/allocator) and [FlowWorth](https://open-portfolio.github.io/worth).
+Used by investing apps like [Flow Allocator](https://open-portfolio.github.io/allocator) and [Flow Worth](https://open-portfolio.github.io/worth).

 ## Disclaimer